 If you halve a lobster:

-Split lobster from the center of the head downward to the tail with a large kitchen knife.
-Once cut, remove the small gray sac behind the head, the black roe if it is a female, the intestinal black vein that runs from the stomach sac to the tip of the tail, and the green-colored liver, i.e., the tomalley.
+Split the lobster from the center of the head down to the tail with a large kitchen knife.
+Once cut, remove the small gray sac behind the head, the black roe if female, the intestinal black vein that runs from the stomach sac to the tip of the tail, and the green-colored liver, i.e., the tomalley.

-Once cleaned, season to your preference—baste with melted butter or olive oil, add garlic salt, and pepper—whatever you like.
+Once cleaned, season to your preference—baste with melted butter or olive oil, add garlic, salt, and pepper—whatever you like.
 Place it on the preheated grill, medium-high heat, and split side up.
 Close the top and let it grill for about 4-6 minutes.
-Open and baste again with the oil or butter, then cook for another 4-5 minutes.
+Open and baste with the oil or butter again, then cook for another 4-5 minutes.
 To preserve the juices, it’s suggested not to flip the lobster.
 The oil or butter will keep it moist.
-Because they are shelled, lobster claws may take a couple of minutes extra to cook.
-Either remove by twisting from the carapace to finish grilling or, if kept intact, simply cover the claws with a roasting pan or pie tin for the lobster to cook evenly.
+Because they are shelled, lobster claws may take a few extra minutes to cook.
+Either remove by twisting from the carapace to finish grilling or, if kept intact, cover the claws with a roasting pan or pie tin for the lobster to cook evenly.

 4. To Bake a Lobster:

 Once parboiled, cut the lobster lengthwise and clean it for grilling.
-Place lobster on a baking sheet split side facing up.
-Baste with a little olive oil or melted butter and bake at 400 degrees for about 15 minutes.
+Place lobster on a baking sheet, split side facing up.
+Baste with olive oil or melted butter and bake at 400 degrees for about 15 minutes.

 5. Browned Lobster Rolls

 You will need 1 pound of chopped lobster meat cooked to your liking (boiled, for example) and four buns of your choice.
-In a medium-sized skillet, melt one stick of unsalted butter over medium heat.
+Melt one stick of unsalted butter in a medium-sized skillet over medium heat.
 Whisk in 2 tablespoons of nonfat dried milk powder and cook, stirring to brown to a consistency.
 There should be a nutty aroma.
 Whisk in 1 tablespoon of lemon juice.
 Add the lobster meat and stir, cooking until just heated through, and remove from heat.
-Warm or grill buns lightly, split, and fill with lobster.
+Warm or grill buns lightly, split and fill with lobster.

 6. Thick Lobster Chowder

 For a thick chowder base, prepare a roux in a medium saucepan.
 Start by melting 4 tablespoons of salted butter over medium heat in a saucepan.
 Once heated, whisk in 3 tablespoons of flour gradually, stirring in one tablespoon at a time.
 The butter and flour will form a thick paste to the consistency of cake frosting.
 Continue whisking until the roux gently bubbles.
-Add a 1/4 teaspoon sweet paprika and a pinch of pepper.
-Add one cup of the milk or cream, whisk until heated and mixture thickens; add a 1/2 cup of milk or cream and repeat until the desired thickness is achieved (the more milk or cream added, the thinner the chowder’s base).
-Pour into the large saucepan of lobster, onions, and celery, and stir.
+Add a 1/4 teaspoon of sweet paprika and a pinch of pepper.
+Add one cup of the milk or cream, whisk until heated and the mixture thickens; add a 1/2 cup of milk or cream and repeat until the desired thickness is achieved (the more milk or cream added, the thinner the chowder’s base).
+Pour into the large lobster, onions, and celery saucepan, and stir.
 Add steamed potatoes and stir the ingredients together.
-Remove from heat for 2 hours minimum, then warm over low heat—do not boil.
+Remove from heat for 2 hours, then warm over low heat—do not boil.
 Season with salt and pepper to taste and serve.